MBausson/Warp/README.md

 # ✨Warp

-This short powershell script adresses a recurrent issue I face when programming : **slow navigation through directories**, especially through recurrent directories.
+This short powershell script addresses a recurring issue I face when programming : **slow navigation through directories**, especially through frequently accessed directories.

 **Warp** lets you assign a name to a directory in your file system, and navigate directly to a directory via its name.